Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Belair, placing the area among the bottom 25% of areas assessed nationally

 Belair has recorded approximately 9 residential properties granted approval annually.
 Over the past five financial years, from FY-21 to FY-25, 46 homes were approved, with an additional 3 approved so far in FY-26.
-On average, about 1.6 new residents per year have been added per dwelling constructed over these five years.
-However, this has moderated to -0.8 people per dwelling over the past two financial years.
+This results in an average of 1.6 new residents per year per dwelling constructed over these five years.
+However, recent data shows a moderation to -0.8 people per dwelling over the past two financial years.

-The average value of new homes being built is $364,000.
-This financial year, there have been $210,000 in commercial development approvals recorded.
-Compared to Greater Adelaide, Belair has about half the rate of new dwelling approvals per person and ranks among the 26th percentile nationally, indicating fewer choices for buyers but supporting demand for existing homes.
-Recent development has consisted entirely of detached houses, maintaining the area's low density nature with an estimated 623 people per dwelling approval.
+New homes are being built at an average expected construction cost value of $364,000.
+In FY-26, $210,000 in commercial development approvals have been recorded.
+Compared to Greater Adelaide, Belair has approximately half the rate of new dwelling approvals per person and ranks among the 25th percentile nationally, indicating more limited housing choices for buyers.
+Recent development has solely comprised detached houses, preserving the area's low density nature with an estimated 623 people per dwelling approval.

-Future projections suggest Belair will add 182 residents by 2041.
-Based on current development patterns, new housing supply should meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Future projections suggest Belair adding 182 residents by 2041 based on the latest AreaSearch quarterly estimate.
+Current development patterns indicate that new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development